tszhong0411/windows-11-on-web/README.md

+> [!WARNING]
+> This is an abandoned project.
+Feel free to explore it for inspiration!

 # 🖥️ Windows 11 Web (WIP)

 This project aims to provide a web-based version of Windows 11, allowing users to experience Windows 11 directly from their web browser.